hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Kubin, E., Puryear, C., Schein, C., & Gray, K. (2021).
 [Personal experiences bridge moral and political divides better than facts](https://www.pnas.org/content/118/6/e2008389118.full). *PNAS, 118*(6).

-- People who base their viewpoints on personal experiences (rather than on facts) are considered more rational and are respected more by the opponents.
+- People who base their viewpoints on personal experiences (rather than on facts) are considered more rational and are respected more by their opponents.
 Opponents are also more willing to interact with them.

 - To increase perceived rationality, personal experiences are better to be relevant, and harm-based.